Identity Theft Crimes in Florida

 Depositing Worthless Item with Intent to Defraud:

-Under Florida Statute § 832.05[3], the crime depositing worthless items with the intent to defraud involves depositing counterfeit, stolen or other worthless checks for the purpose of fraudulently increasing the dollar amount posted to the account.
+Under Florida Statute § 832.05[3], the crime of depositing worthless items with the intent to defraud involves depositing counterfeit, stolen, or other worthless checks for the purpose of fraudulently increasing the dollar amount posted to the account.
 The individual then removes the monies before the financial institution discovers the checks are fraudulent.

 Driver’s License (Making or Possession of Material to Make):